Dentist Contract Lawyer | Attorney Review of Dental Contract | Dentists

 - Phone consultation with Attorney Robert Chelle reviewing the dentistry contract term by term

-- Follow up with a review of the needed clarifications
+- Follow up with a summary of the needed clarifications

 These touchstones are even more crucial when applying their roles to the case of a dentist employed by a dental group, or other dental provider.
 The present day conclusion is simple: A dentist should not sign dentistry contracts in any state without having the content of the dental agreement reviewed by legal counsel.
 For instance, to ensure ADA compliance, associate compensation, disability insurance, student loans, malpractice, associate training, member marketing guidance, etc.